 What is Google Vicinity Update?

-The Google Vicinity Update was a significant local search algorithm change in December 2021 that increased the weight of physical proximity as a ranking factor — making it harder for distant businesses to rank in local packs outside their immediate area.
+The Google Vicinity Update was a significant local search algorithm change in December 2021 that increased the weight of physical proximity as a ranking.

 What is the Google Vicinity Update?

-The Google Vicinity Update was a December 2021 local search algorithm change that made physical distance between the searcher and the business a much heavier ranking factor — reshuffling local pack results across nearly every market.
+The Google Vicinity Update was a December 2021 local search algorithm change that made physical distance between the searcher and the business a much heavier ranking factor.
+Reshuffling local pack results across nearly every market.

 Before Vicinity, businesses could dominate local packs across an entire metro area through strong prominence signals (reviews, citations, backlinks).
 A dental practice with 500 reviews could rank in the local pack for searches 15 miles away from their office.
 After Vicinity, proximity took over as the dominant signal.
 That same practice now only appears for searches within a tighter geographic radius.